transferhp/zip_product_classification/README.md

 ```
 By looking at those top positive words, I feel they are quite supportive and fairly good for the model to make a dicision.

+## Hyper-parameter tuning
+Given the focus of this task is to quickly validate model POC and the model can already achieve good results, so I skip the hyper-parameter tuning step and instead use the default penalty parameter and fixed parameter `C` in the demostration.
+But some Bayesian parameter tuning tools, like `HyperOpt`, can be used to do this job if required.

 ## Serving and inference
 Once model is trained and we are happy with the results, next we may consider to deploy and serve the model.